-IA Framework IA of Site Options IA Objective Appraisal Rationale aisal Rationale Significance criteria, including any assumptions, uncertainties, standards and thresholds for IA It is considered that there is an element of uncertainty for all sites until more detailed lower level surveys and assessments have been carried out. ı avoidance and mitigation measures have been considered there is still the potential for a residual minor negative effect.
+IA Framework nework IA of Site Options IA Objective Appraisal Rationale Appraisal Rationale Significance criteria, including any assumpti It is considered that there is an element of uncertainty for all sites until more detailed lower level surveys and assessments have been carried out. avoidance and mitigation measures have been considered there is still the potential for a residual minor negative effect.
 Development has the potential for a major residual negative effect on a Conservation Area, Scheduled Monument, Listed Building, Registered Historic Parks and Gardens, Ironbridge World Heritage Site and/or their setting.
 Or development has the potential for a negative effect on the Mitigation difficult and / or expensive.
-22 To reduce annual CO2 emissions by 60% from 1990 levels, by 2050 (36% by 2026). ai C Thether policies nd site allocations ontribute towards educing emissions.
+22 To reduce annual CO2 emissions by 60% from 1990 levels, by 2050 (36% by 2026).
+Whether policies and site allocations contribute towards reducing emissions.
 Development at the site options are most likely to increase the level of CO 2 emissions in the borough through an increase in vehicular traffic.
 It is therefore considered that the nature and significance of the effect against this ++ Development at the site has the potential to significantly reduce levels of traffic in an area that is experiencing congestion issues.
 Development at the site has the potential to reduce levels of traffic.
 SA Objective should relate to the potential traffic impacts of development at the site options.
 This will be informed by traffic modelling carried out by the Council.
 0 Development at the site (capacity for less than 10 dwellings) will result in a minor increase in traffic, mitigation will achieve a residual neutral effect ?
-An element of uncertainty exists for all sites until more detailed lower level surveys and assessments have been carried out. - Development at the site (capacity for between 10 - 500 dwellings) has the potential to increase levels of traffic in an area already experiencing capacity issues.
+An element of uncertainty exists for all sites until more detailed lower level surveys and assessments have been - Carried out.
+Development at the site (capacity for between 10 - 500 dwellings) has the potential to increase levels of traffic in an area already experiencing capacity issues.